 Common types of part-time work schedules

-Individuals in part-time positions are able to work shorter workdays or fewer days per week than their full-time counterparts.
+Individuals in part-time positions can work shorter workdays or fewer days per week than their full-time counterparts.
 There are many types of work schedules available to professionals interested in part-time work.

 Here are a few popular part-time working arrangements: